Seagate/openSeaChest/README.md

 ### About openSeaChest Command Line Diagnostics

 Seagate offers both graphical user interface (GUI) and command line interface (CLI) diagnostic tools for our storage devices.
-SeaTools for Windows and SeaTools Bootable for end users are the two most popular GUI tools.
-These tools support 15 languages.
+SeaTools for end users is the most popular GUI tools  These tools support 15 languages.

 openSeaChest diagnostics are command line utilities which are available for expert users.
 These command line tools assume the user is knowledgeable about